s00d/nuxt-i18n-micro/docs/api/methods.md

 const locales = $getLocales()
 ```

+## 🔍 `$getRouteName(route?: RouteLocationNormalizedLoaded | RouteLocationResolvedGeneric, locale?: string): string`

+Retrieves the base route name without any locale-specific prefixes or suffixes.
+This method is useful when you want to work with the original route names, excluding localization modifications.

+- **`route`**: (Optional) The route object from which to extract the name.
+If not provided, the current route is used.
+- **`locale`**: (Optional) The locale code to consider when extracting the route name.
+If not provided, the current locale is used.

 ## 🔍 `$t(key: string, params?: Record<string, any>, defaultValue?: string)`

 Fetches a translation for the given key.
 Optionally interpolates parameters.